ilovespectra/helium-solana-support/walkthroughs/realms-guide.md

 ## Submit a PR

 Click `Pull Requests` at the top of your repo and create a new PR, then head to the <a href="https://discord.gg/4sXW9xgQ23" target="_blank">Realms Discord</a>, get verified, and navigate to `#governance-ui` and let drop a screnshot of your PR to let the kind folks know to merge your request!

+# OR

+It looks like a lot of the metaplex data can be added through the desktop or mobile UI.
+If you don't have any interest forking and submitting a pull request, you can easily forego the need thanks to some simple interfacing Realms has enabled.